Current Revision: May 18, 2021

 Health and Illness Procedures

-- Staff members will be wearing approved face masks during the entirety of the day.
+- Non-vaccinated staff members will be wearing approved face masks during the entirety of the day.

 - Hand sanitizer dispensers will be available at various locations throughout the camp and with every counselor.

 - If anyone begins showing symptoms, he/she will be moved into an isolated location immediately and the family will be notified to come pick up the child.

 - All campers must wear a mask to camp.
 Masks must be worn during all low-intensity activities.